 For me, these are the basic building blocks of great culture:

 - Value diversity.
 People from different backgrounds with different experiences bring different perspectives.
 Their perspectives challenge current approaches, which helps build better companies.

 - Practice transparency.
 Share information where possible (e.g., financial and product roadmaps).
 Employees not only deserve to know where time and money is spent, they also gain context to make better day-to-day work decisions.

 - Hire employees with values, skills and growth potential.
 Shared purpose and vision are more important business characteristics than a homogenous team.

 - Listen and value input enough to make a change.
 Talent that gives and receives honest feedback is important.
 So is being humble enough to embrace change based on input.

 - Recognize people who contribute to the future.
 Companies that focus on providing growth opportunities and promoting from within build stronger cultures.

 I also believe that building a great culture means we need employees who are willing to give their input.
-At some point, they have to decide, “This is a place I want to work.”
-Second, “This is a place I care enough to influence.”
+At some point, they have to decide, “This is a company I want to be a part of.”
+Second, “This is a workplace I care enough to influence.”
 Then, all employees have to be brave about bringing what they believe are best practices and help put them into place.